mcgill-ecse211-f19/dpm-wifi-package/README.md

 0. Connect to the DPM Wi-Fi ([Instructions](https://mcgill-ecse211-f19.github.io/getting_started_guide/GettingStarted-F19-updated#running-code-on-the-brick)).

 1. Open the server and populate its parameters.
-You can use the included `example_data_fill.xml`.
+You can use the included `example_data_fill.xml` in the `Server/` folder.
 Don't click `Start` yet.

 2. Fix project setup issues, if needed.
 Skip this step if the project icon has no red markings (:heavy_exclamation_mark: or :x:).